jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Corollary | A resulting statement that directly follows from a theorem Definition | A statement that gives the properties of a new idea False Dichotomy | Fake Dilemma
+Intellect | The ability to use combine and harmonize multiple reasonings of cause and effect together Intelligent |  Having intellect
 Lemma | A resultant statement proven true, used to prove another, more important theorem Logic | The connection of ideas within spacetime.
 Ibn-khaldun: intellectual speculation to distinguish between true and false Mathematics | The use quantities with logic